karnikaavelumani/svelte-workshop/README.md

 ### What is web development?
 (What is a website?)

 A website is a collection of files that are served to a web browser.
 The web browser is a program that interprets the files and displays the website to the user.
-The web browser is the most common way to view websites, but websites can also be viewed in other ways, such as in a web application.
+The web browser is the most common way to view websites, so it is important to learn what is compatible with the web browser your users are using.

+> NOTE: It is also important to learn how to read and understand documentation, such as the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).
+MDN has [a standard format for tables that illustrate compatibility of shared technologies across all browsers](https://developer.mozilla.org/en-US/docs/MDN/Writing_guidelines/Page_structures/Compatibility_tables), such as DOM, HTML, CSS, JavaScript, SVG, etc.

 #### What languages are understood by the browser?